 Chapter 4 Select Destinations The Americas & the Caribbean

-Argentina/Brazil: Iguassu Falls
+Argentina/Brazil: Iguassu Falls (online only)

 Iguassu Falls (Iguaçu in Portuguese, the language of Brazil; Iguazú in Spanish, the language of Argentina) in the Atlantic rainforest region of South America straddles the border of the southern Brazilian state of Paraná and the northern Argentine province of Misiones.

 Brazil, occupying most of eastern South America, is immense and varies from tropical plains and jungle at the equator to cooler uplands in the south.
 Brazil is a developing nation in the lower half of the world’s economies, but the highly industrialized south, which includes São Paulo, is affluent, with modern infrastructure.
 Argentina is located in the southern part of South America, between the Andes Mountains and the Atlantic Ocean.
 Except for a tiny northernmost fringe, which is tropical, all of Argentina is temperate, characterized by a cool, dry climate in the south and a more moderate climate in the central portion of the country.
 Argentina is a developing nation but is in the upper half of the world’s economies.
 In addition, Paraguay is only a few miles away from the falls, so many people travel into Paraguay during the same trip.
-Most visitors to the falls stay in either the city of Foz do Iguaçu, Paraná, or in Puerto Iguazú, Misiones, each about 12 miles from the falls and each a well-developed city of 60,000 people.
+Most visitors to the falls stay in either the city of Foz do Iguaçu, Paraná, or in Puerto Iguazú, Misiones, each about 12 miles from the falls and each a well-developed, modern city.
 However, there is one sizeable hotel right at the falls in each of the separate national parks on either side of the border.
 This UNESCO World Heritage site also protects an astounding diversity of tropical wildlife.
-There are airports called Iguassu Falls in both countries, but travelers can fly to the Brazilian airport (IGU) only from Brazil, Lima, or Montevideo and to the Argentinean airport (IGR) only from Argentina.
+There are airports called Iguassu Falls in both countries, but travelers can fly to the Brazilian airport (IGU) only from Brazil or Lima, Peru, and to the Argentinean airport (IGR) only from Argentina.

 Higher than Niagara Falls, Iguassu is rivaled only by southern Africa’s Victoria Falls, which are higher but narrower.
 Iguassu Falls is a waterfall system consisting of 275 falls along 1.67 miles (2.67 km) of the Iguassu River, varying from 210 to 270 ft (64 to 82 m) in height.
 The main feature, the Devil’s Throat, is a U-shaped cliff, 490 by 2,300 ft (149 by 701 m), which marks the border between Argentina and Brazil.
 Two-thirds of the falls are on the Argentine side of the gorge, giving the Brazilian side the best view.
 However, one cannot directly approach the falls from the Brazilian side.
 Travelers visiting the Argentine side are able to pass over and under the actual falls on a series of catwalks and trails.
 The bridge connecting the 2 sides of the river is a number of miles away and crosses the Brazil-Argentina border.

 Yellow fever virus circulates in monkeys and mosquitoes in the forested regions along the Iguassu and Paraná rivers.
 All travelers, even those on a typical 1- to 2-day itinerary, should be vaccinated.
 Although requirements may change, at present neither Brazil nor Argentina requires that any travelers have an International Certificate of Vaccination or Prophylaxis for yellow fever.
+However, because of an ongoing yellow fever outbreak in Brazil that began in 2016, health authorities have recently expanded the list of areas in which yellow fever vaccination is recommended for travelers.
+For the most current list, visit the CDC travel notice about the outbreak.

 Chagas Disease (American Trypanosomiasis)